Hill Camps, Enclosures and Forts

-Hill camps, inaccurately called hillforts, are enhanced, prominent hilltop sites dating from the late bronze age (after 1200 BCE) and the iron age (after 600 BCE and up to Roman times).
-Some were used earlier than this, back in neolithic times in the 3000s BCE, since many of them are special hilltop locations and a good place to visit, live or revere: if you lived in ancient times, especially when the climate was warmer than today and much of Penwith was then forested, you too would have gravitated there.
+Hill camps or enclosures, misnamed hillforts, are prominent hilltop sites dating from the late bronze age (after 1200 BCE) and the iron age (after 800 BCE) up to Roman times (100s-200s CE).
+Some were used earlier than this, back in neolithic times in the mid-3000s BCE, since many are special hilltop locations and a good place to visit, live or revere: if you lived in the neolithic, especially since the climate was warmer than today and much of Penwith was then forested, you too would have gravitated there.

-Customarily hill camps are seen as defensive positions, an idea drummed in by an archaeological orthodoxy framed in the 18th and 19th Centuries and reinforced by the very names they've been given - hillforts, also cliff castles.
-There were no doubt occasional feuds, raids, displays of male testosterone and drunken brawls in the iron age, yet there are no signs of war or invasion in Cornwall until the Saxons (English) reached the river Tamar in the 900s CE - though they stopped there.
+Customarily hill camps are seen as defensive positions, an idea drummed in by an archaeological orthodoxy framed in the 18th and 19th Centuries and reinforced by the very names they've been given - hillforts (and the same applies to cliff castles).
+There were no doubt occasional feuds, duels and displays of male testosterone in the iron age, yet there are no signs of war or invasion in Cornwall until the Saxons (English) reached the river Tamar in the 900s CE - though they stopped there.
 Hill camps were simply valued assets and, as such, they were protected.

-In West Cornwall there weren't many major threats necessitating defence - the cliffs, the area's remoteness and its distinct identity did much of the job.
-And prehistoric cultures were not as warlike as Victorian and modern observers have tended to think.
+In West Cornwall there weren't many major threats necessitating defence - the cliffs, the area's remoteness, its distinct identity and a certain magic did much of the job.
+Prehistoric cultures were not warlike as Victorian and modern observers have tended to think.
 Iron age people weren't angels, but warfare, a product of states and empires, was not needed in Cornwall.
-Even after the iron age, the Romans, the Saxons, the Vikings and even the Normans did not invade West Cornwall.
+Even after the iron age, the Romans, the Saxons, the Vikings and even the Normans did not invade it.

 Trencrom Hill, with Carn Brea in the distance (near Camborne)

 Most hill and headland camps are located in beautiful, impressive, magical places, making them special, desirable residences and locations.
-A number of hill camps aren't necessarily in the best places for strategic defence, as such, and there are some places, such as at Sennen, Penwith's main western landing place in ancient times, where a defensive hillfort would be expected and does not exist.
-But they were commanding places - gated communities for the powerful and their inner clan.
+They were commanding places - gated communities for the powerful and their clan.

 In the iron age, society was by degrees more splintered, tribalised and, at times, insecure than a millennium or two earlier in the bronze and neolithic ages.
-Iron age people had stronger concepts of hierarchy, territory and property.
+Iron age people had stronger concepts of hierarchy, territory and property than their forebears.
 People drew lines around their central places and key assets, staking out their patch.
-So these places were protected, key assets, but they were built because they were valued for a wider range of reasons than just defence.
+So these places were protected, but they were built so because they were valued for a wider range of reasons than just defence.

 Gateway into Chûn Castle

 Encircling hill encampments are earth and stone banks, walls and ditches.
 Some camps had wooden stockades.
-Similarly, at the neck of many cliff sanctuaries are boundary banks, built in the iron age, even though many cliff sanctuaries started their careers in the neolithic.
+Similarly, at the neck of many coastal cliff sanctuaries are boundary banks, built in the iron age - though many cliff sanctuaries started their careers in the neolithic.

-In both cases, you get a distinct feeling you're crossing a threshold into someone's special space.
-In former times you would have had to enter through the proper entrance, which could be closed at dusk or whenever needed, so that entry and departure could be monitored and everyone knew clearly when they were in and when they were out.
+You get a distinct feeling you're crossing a threshold into dedicated space.
+In former times you would have had to enter through the proper entrance, which could be closed whenever needed, so that entry and departure could be monitored and everyone knew clearly when they were in and when they were out.

-There were practical reasons for building banks - protection against wolves, keeping children and livestock contained, providing wind-protection, and serving defensive purposes when necessary.
-There were also pride, wealth and status - hill camps were the headquarters or summer residences of clan leaders, their entourages and their valuables, and below them lived the crofters and farmers of the clan.
+There were practical reasons for building enclosing banks - protection against wolves, keeping children and livestock contained, providing wind-protection, and serving defensive purposes if necessary.
+There was also the matter of pride, wealth and status - hill camps were the HQ or summer residence of clan leaders, their entourages and their valuables, and around and below them lived the crofters and farmers of the clan.

 Iron age society